SDAT: Sub-Dataset Alternation Training for Improved Image Demosaicing: Abstract

 \section{Abstract}

-Image demosaicing is an important step in the image processing pipeline for digital cameras, and it is one of the many tasks within the field of image restoration.
-A well-known characteristic of natural images is that most patches are smooth, while high-content patches like textures or repetitive patterns are much rarer, which results in a long-tailed distribution.
-This distribution can create an inductive bias when training machine learning algorithms for image restoration tasks and for image demosaicing in particular.
-There have been many different approaches to address this challenge, such as utilizing specific losses or designing special network architectures.
-What makes our work is unique in that it tackles the problem from a training protocol perspective.
-Our proposed training regime consists of two key steps.
-The first step is a data-mining stage where sub-categories are created and then refined through an elimination process to only retain the most helpful sub-categories.
-The second step is a cyclic training process where the neural network is trained on both the mined sub-categories and the original dataset.
-We have conducted various experiments to demonstrate the effectiveness of our training method for the image demosaicing task.
-Our results show that this method outperforms standard training across a range of architecture sizes and types, including CNNs and Transformers.
-Moreover, we are able to achieve state-of-the-art results with a significantly smaller neural network, compared to previous state-of-the-art methods.
+Image demosaicing is an important step in the image processing pipeline for digital cameras.
+In data centric approaches, such as deep learning, the distribution of the dataset used for training can impose a bias on the networks' outcome.
+For example, in natural images most patches are smooth, and high-content patches are much rarer.
+This can lead to a bias in the performance of demosaicing algorithms.
+Most deep learning approaches address this challenge by utilizing specific losses or designing special network architectures.
+We propose a novel approach \textbf{SDAT}, Sub-Dataset Alternation Training, that tackles the problem from a training protocol perspective.
+SDAT is comprised of two essential phases.
+In the initial phase, we employ a method to create sub-datasets from the entire dataset, each inducing a distinct bias.
+The subsequent phase involves an alternating training process, which uses the derived sub-datasets in addition to training also on the entire dataset.
+SDAT can be applied regardless of the chosen architecture as demonstrated by various experiments we conducted for the demosaicing task.
+The experiments are performed across a range of architecture sizes and types, namely CNNs and transformers.
+We show improved performance in all cases.
+We are also able to achieve state-of-the-art results on three highly popular image demosaicing benchmarks.

-\section{Introduction}
+\section{INTRODUCTION}